 The study implemented three video and four graphic advertisements each in English and Spanish for a total of 14 advertisements.
 Advertisements were run between 13 and 71 days depending on their performance according to advertisement optimization.
 The campaign reached a total of 2,902,440 viewers which resulted in 41,835 link clicks and engagement with the program's webpage resulting in an average engagement rate of 1.44% across the campaign.
 Descriptive statistics on the number of days run, reach, and engagement, and cost-per-click of each advertisement can be found in Table 2.
+Figure 1 shows the cost analysis of engagement with the Parenting in the Moment program at each tier of the dissemination plan.

 During the campaign, the parenting program's webpage received a total of 28,210 unique visitors.
-The average duration of time a person remained active on the page was 10.79 minutes.
+The average duration of time a person remained active on the page was 10.79 min.
 Over 94% the page visits were sourced from Facebook advertisements.
 Most of the webpage visitors were located in the continental U.S. However, other locations with over 50 visitors included Puerto Rico (273), Mexico (243), Colombia (83), and the Dominican Republic (69).